Rsteen76/builderbrain/docs/refactoring/ComponentModularizationPlan.md

 ## Next Steps

-1. Begin with Phase 1: Foundation
+1. Continue with bid components modularization:
-   - Complete data fetching hooks consolidation
+   - Create BidListActions component
-   - Extract business logic to utility files
+   - Create utility files for bid calculations

+2. Move on to dialog state management extraction for other dialogs:
+   - Create usePhaseDetailsDialog hook
-   - Create the ProjectDetailContext
+   - Create useExpenseFormDialog hook

-2. Create a tracking issue in the repository to monitor progress
-3. Implement changes incrementally with thorough testing after each step
+3. Move on to other tab components following similar patterns

+4. Create contexts to reduce prop drilling

+5. Update the Progress Tracking section as items are completed